Romkabouter/ESP32-Rhasspy-Satellite/README.md

 The OTA version is not maintained at the moment, but I might in the future get it going again.
 The reason is that I have put a lot of time in getting the playBytes to work on the ESP32.
 Wave files are published to that topic and I did a lot of research and have implemented an asynchronus MQTT client for this.
 Otherwise the voice would choke and reboot on those large messages due to limited memory.
-The last commited version will probably NOT work
+The last commited version will probably NOT work.
+I am working on an OTA version via the Arduino IDE

 ## Known issues
 - Sometimes not all leds light up, but only 2/3 or so.
-Does not seem to affect the functioning.
+Does not seem to have any effect the functioning.